The Purpose of MormonThink

 Next, we brought out the critics' issues that we believe have the most merit.
 For the most part, we avoided truly religious faith issues like "men can become gods" or "did God have sex with Mary to create Jesus," etc. because frankly no one can prove them right or wrong.
 We are only interested in examining historical issues about which there is some evidence to examine.

 We tried to avoid the extremes.
 On the critics' side, we did not use people like Ed Decker, the creator of the movie and book The Godmakers.
-Although much of what he says is likely true, he does, in our opinion, over-sensationalize church practices and links the LDS church to Satanism, which is not really fair.
+Although much of what he says may be true, he does, in our opinion, over-sensationalize Church practices and links the LDS Church to Satanism, which is not really fair.
 He also has a "born again" evangelical attitude that focuses too much on doctrine and beliefs and not on historical issues.
 The critics do not want to be lumped in the same category as Ed Decker.

 Mapping Mormon Issues